Skip to content

 3. Decision Intelligence Is More Than Just A New IT Marketing Term.

-Further, these DI systems also have the potential to explain and justify its recommendations to business users.
-Even better, these DI platforms do not require business users to work through IT departments, analysts, data scientists.
-For example, a DI system can analyze both real-time and historical sales data, market trends, and customer behavior to help businesses optimize their pricing strategies and improve profitability.
+Further, these DI systems also have the potential to explain and justify their recommendations to business users.
+Even better, these DI platforms do not necessarily require decision-makers to work through IT departments, analysts, or data scientists.
+For example, a DI system could analyze both real-time and historical sales data, market trends, and customer behavior to help businesses optimize their pricing strategies and improve profitability.
 Also, these DI systems have the capability to measure and learn from previous decisions to improve decision effectiveness.
+For more on Decision Intelligence use cases in supply chains, see my article, Decision Intelligence Tech To Empower Logistics: The Ways These New Analytic Practices Are Better.

-In the following paragraphs I’ll explain what decision intelligence is not and how it compares to other technical disciplines such as decision science, expert system, data science, and business intelligence.
-In many respects, decision intelligence is a new type of automation that is leveraging the best of previous automation initiatives.
-Most noteworthy, DI systems leverage recent advances in AI to provide an automated decision-making workflow that is exclusively geared toward optimizing business decision-making.
+In the following paragraphs I’ll explain what decision intelligence is not and how it compares to other analytical disciplines such as decision science, expert AI, data science, and business intelligence.

 ” the study of how to make decisions based on the information you have and on judging what risks, changes, etc. are likely in the future.”